 When looking to lose or maintain weight, exercise along with a healthy diet is an important part of the equation.
 The intensity of exercise helps determine how many calories you burn, which is why not all activities are created equal.

-For example, if you weigh 165 pounds, you can burn roughly 300 calories in an hour, if you walk briskly.
-Or, you can burn an equivalent 300 calories in just 24 minutes, if you run at a 10-minute-mile pace.
+For example, if you weigh 165 pounds, you can burn roughly 300 calories in an hour if you walk briskly.
+Or, you can burn an equivalent 300 calories in just 24 minutes, if you run at a 10-minute-per-mile pace.

-But deciding between going for a long walk versus a short run is more nuanced than just the calories burned.
-“It depends entirely on the individual,” says Jacque Crockford, certified strength and conditioning specialist and exercise physiology content manager at the California-based American Council on Exercise.
+But deciding between a long walk and a short run is more nuanced than just the calories burned.
+“It depends entirely on the individual,” says Jacque Crockford, a certified strength and conditioning specialist and exercise physiology content manager at the American Council on Exercise.
 “If time is a factor, and for many this is the case, a short, intense workout may be helpful to get movement in and burn calories.
 If time is less of an issue, or you have joint/musculoskeletal problems that may prevent you from running or doing intense exercise, a walk may better serve you.”

 If you have the time and ability to walk or run, you may want to look beyond calorie expenditure when you’re considering the benefits of each exercise.
 Here, a look at how both types of activities can be used to meet your health goals:

 THE BENEFITS OF WALKING